thomhurst/TUnit/docs/docs/comparison/framework-differences.md

 ## Other

-### Source generated
+### Source generated + Native AOT Support + Single File Support
 As mentioned, TUnit is source generated.
 This should mean things are fast.
 And you can check out the generated code yourself!
+Because tests are source generated and not scanned via reflection, this means you can build your test projects using Native AOT or as a Single File application - Something that you can't current do with NUnit or xUnit.

 ### More lifecycle hooks
 TUnit has tried to make it easy to hook into a range of lifecycles.